Before considering the pond lining options available, you should choose the design of the pond itself. There are two main types of ponds:

-A formal or ornamental pond design, often used as part of the architecture of a garden or for Koi/fish ponds, normally has straight vertical sides.
+A formal or ornamental pond design, often used as part of the architecture of a garden or for Koi/fish ponds, normally has straight vertical sides, so often a square or rectangular pond liner fits.
 This design can be square, rectangular or circular (or a mix) and may include steps for planting.

 You should also consider whether you want a stream or waterfall incorporated into your design.
 These are not difficult to include; you can see more detail about how to install them on our waterfalls and streams technical page.

 Natural ponds and lakes are lined with a flat sheet liner.
 The flexibility of a rubber or PVC liner means that they can be folded and manipulated to fit around any corners or steps in the design to create a snug fit.

 There are 4 types of flat sheet pond liner:

 You can find out more about these lining materials on their relevant product pages or on our pond liner comparison.

 Formal ponds can be custom made using a box welded liner to the exact requirements of the pond design.
 These liners are often made from SealEco 1mm or 0.75mm, with a welded base and flange at the top for fixing.
 We also have the option of using Butyl, click here to find out more about this.
 The benefit of this type of liner is that there are no unsightly folds because the liner fits the exact shape of the pond.
 To find out more, see Box Welded Liners.

 We always recommend that all pond liners are fitted with pond underlay.
 Underlay is used to protect the liner from any roots, stones or other debris that could cause damage to the liner.
 This is important to maximise the life of the liner, as much of this debris may come to the surface over the time as ground movements occur.